 - PDF of materials including craft essays from The Masters Review, editorial notes on what we see from the slush pile, information on submission strategies, and additional advice on submitting

-- automatic inclusion in a forthcoming Masters Review contest
+- free submission in a forthcoming Masters Review contest

 - suggestions on literary magazines and contests that would be a good fit for your work, along with reading recommendations from your instructor